Australian cuisine: Baked goods and desserts

-Damper is a traditional Australian soda bread prepared by swagmen, drovers and other travellers.
-It is a wheat flour based bread, traditionally baked in the coals of a campfire.
+Damper is a traditional Australian bread prepared by swagmen, drovers and other travellers.
+It is a wheat-flour-based bread, traditionally baked in the coals of a campfire.
 Toast is commonly eaten at breakfast.
-An iconic commercial spread is Vegemite – this is a salty, B vitamin-rich savoury spread made from brewers yeast eaten on buttered toast, commonly at breakfast, or in sandwiches.
-A common children's treat dating back to the 1920s is fairy bread.
+An iconic commercial spread is Vegemite, a salty, B vitamin-rich savoury spread made from brewers yeast eaten on buttered toast, commonly at breakfast, or in sandwiches.
+A common children's treat dating back to the 1920s is fairy bread, appearing around the same time as the Boston bun.

 A classic Australian biscuit is the ANZAC biscuit, which are often homemade and so-called as they were sent by families and friends to Australian soldiers fighting in Europe and the Dardanelles in the First World War.
 A popular commercial brand of biscuit are Arnott's Tim Tams.

-A classic Australian cake is the lamington, made from two squares of butter cake or sponge cake coated in an outer layer of chocolate sauce and rolled in desiccated coconut.
-Another popular cake and dessert dish is the pavlova, a meringue-based dessert, however the origins of this are contested as New Zealand also lays claim to its invention.
+A classic Australian cake is the lamington, made from two squares of butter cake or sponge cake coated in an outer layer of chocolate sauce and rolled in desiccated coconut.The food is sweet.
+Another popular cake and dessert dish is the pavlova, a meringue-based dessert; however, the origins of this are contested as New Zealand also lays claim to its invention.
+The Neenish tart is one more Australian baked good, with a pastry base, dried icing in two colours on top, and a filling of cream/jam.

 The mango pancake, a stable of Yum Cha restaurants in Sydney and elsewhere in Australia, is believed to have originated in Sydney in the late 1980s and early 1990s.